jianzeng/GCTB/README_PYTHON.md

 **Issues or Questions:**
 - Check documentation files
 - All deferred problems are fixed

+---

+## Legacy C++ Controllers

+The original orchestration layer (`gctb.cpp`/`options.cpp`) is no longer part of the Python build.
+For reference it now lives in `src/deprecated/`; the Python CLI and workflows supersede those entry points.
 - SBayes needs LD matrix test data

 **Contributing:**